23wh1a6616/Mahima/README.md

+Projects
-1. Calculator (Implemented in Java)
+1. Calculator (Java)
-Project Overview:
-This is a simple console-based calculator application implemented in Java.
-The calculator allows users to perform basic arithmetic operations, such as addition, subtraction, multiplication, and division.
-The program takes user input for numbers and the desired operation and displays the result.
+A simple console-based calculator application implemented in Java.
+The calculator performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

 Features:
 Supports basic arithmetic operations: Addition, Subtraction, Multiplication, and Division.
-Allows users to enter two operands and choose the operation.
+Allows users to input two operands and choose an operation.
-Handles basic input validation to ensure correct arithmetic operations.
+Performs basic input validation to ensure correct arithmetic operations.
 Requirements:
 Java Development Kit (JDK) 8 or later.
 How to Run:
-Download or clone the repository.
+Clone or download the repository.

-Open the terminal/command prompt.
+Open your terminal or command prompt.

 Navigate to the project folder.

-Compile the Java program using: javac Calculator.java
+Compile the program with:

+javac Calculator.java
-Run the program using:
+Run the program with:

 java Calculator

-Example:
+Example Usage:

 Enter first number: 5
 Enter an operator (+, -, *, /): +
 Enter second number: 10
 Result: 15.0
 Code Explanation:
 The program uses conditional statements (if, else if) or a switch-case structure to determine the arithmetic operation based on user input.
-The result is then printed to the console.
+The result is printed to the console.

-2. Snake Game (Implemented in Java)
+2. Snake Game (Java)
-Project Overview:
-This is a graphical Snake game built using Java’s Swing library.
+A graphical Snake game implemented using Java's Swing library.
 The player controls a snake that grows longer as it eats food.
-The objective is to avoid hitting walls or the snake’s own body.
+The game ends if the snake hits the wall or its own body.

 Features:
 Classic Snake game mechanics.
 Snake grows longer as it eats food.
-Game over when the snake hits the walls or itself.
+Game over condition when the snake hits the walls or itself.
-Score is displayed during the game.
+The score is displayed during the game.
 Requirements:
 Java Development Kit (JDK) 8 or later.
 Java Swing library (comes pre-packaged with JDK).
 How to Run:
-Download or clone the repository.
+Clone or download the repository.

-Open the terminal/command prompt.
+Open your terminal or command prompt.

 Navigate to the project folder.

-Compile the Java program using: javac SnakeGame.java
+Compile the program with:

+javac SnakeGame.java
-Run the game using:
+Run the game with:

 java SnakeGame
 Game Controls:
-Use arrow keys (Up, Down, Left, Right) to control the direction of the snake.
+Use the arrow keys (Up, Down, Left, Right) to control the direction of the snake.
-Example:
-Upon running, a window opens with the Snake game.
-The player can use the arrow keys to control the snake and try to eat food that appears randomly on the screen.

-3. Vector Embeddings Chatbot (Implemented in Python using GUI Interface) Project Overview:
+3. Vector Embeddings Chatbot (Python)
 This project implements a chatbot that uses vector embeddings to find the similarity between user queries and documents.
-The chatbot leverages the Sentence-BERT model for generating embeddings and uses them to retrieve the most relevant response based on the query.
-The user can upload a document and interact with the chatbot through a GUI.
+It uses the Sentence-BERT model to generate embeddings and retrieve the most relevant response based on the user's query.

 Features:
-Upload a document and query it using natural language.
+Allows document upload and querying using natural language.
-Utilizes Sentence-BERT to find the similarity between the uploaded document and the query.
+Utilizes Sentence-BERT to calculate similarity between the user's query and the uploaded document.
-Displays the most relevant answer from the document.
+Displays the most relevant answer based on the similarity.
-Provides a simple GUI for user interaction.
+Simple GUI interface for easy interaction with the chatbot.
 Requirements:
 Python 3.x
 Libraries:
-sentence-transformers (for Sentence-BERT model) tkinter (for GUI interface)
+sentence-transformers (for the Sentence-BERT model) tkinter (for the GUI interface)

-Example:
+How to Run:
+Clone or download the repository.

+Install the required libraries:

+pip install sentence-transformers tkinter
+Run the Python program:

+python chatbot.py
+Example Usage:
 Upload a document (e.g., a research paper).
 Type a query (e.g., "What is the main topic of the document?").
-The chatbot will process the query and return the most relevant part of the document based on the similarity with the query.
+The chatbot will return the most relevant part of the document based on the similarity with your query.
 Code Explanation:
-The Sentence-BERT model is used to generate embeddings for the document and the user's query.
+The Sentence-BERT model generates embeddings for both the user's query and the uploaded document.
-Cosine similarity is calculated between the query embedding and document embeddings to find the most relevant response.
+Cosine similarity is calculated to find the most relevant portion of the document.
-The results are displayed via the GUI interface using tkinter.
+The results are displayed through the tkinter GUI interface